canonical/charmed-openstack-upgrader/docs/get-started/index.rst

 Get started
 ===========

+This section guides you through steps to prepare the environment and install the application.

 Verify Access
 -------------
 To use **COU** you need to have access to a `Charmed OpenStack`_ cloud, which is deployed